madeso/euphoria/core/readme.md

+# About the core library
-This folder contains the "engine" part that doesn't use any libraries that can't be "unittested".
+The core library contains the "engine" part that doesn't use any libraries that can't be "unittested".
 OpenGL is out of question, but certain parts of a protobuf library might not be (printing to string for example).